How to Calculate Profit in Currency Trading (India) – A Comprehensive Guide

 Currency pairs are always quoted in the forex market using two prices: bid and ask.
 The bid price represents the rate at which you can sell a currency pair, while the ask price indicates the rate at which you can buy it.

-Read: Profitable Trading System Forex Videos – A Comprehensive Guide
+Read: Unveiling the Essentials of Trading and Profit and Loss Account Videos – A Comprehensive Guide

 The difference between the bid and ask prices is known as the spread.
 The spread represents the broker’s commission for facilitating your trade.